detachmode/Dexel/README.md

 # Dexel
-An edtior for creating Flow Designs.
+An edtior for creating Flow Designs diagramms and generating C# code out of it

-Additional feature:
-- Generating C# code out of Flow Design

 ![Image of Dexel Editor](./Screenshots/dexel.PNG)